-Representative matters include:
+Representative matters and recent experiences include:

 - In re Certain Electronic Imaging Devices, ITC Investigation No. 337-TA-850.
 Represented a major Chinese mobile phone manufacturer (ZTE) against patent infringement claims brought by FlashPoint Technology, Inc. and secured a ruling of non-infringement with respect to all the patents asserted against ZTE.

-Mr. Li is the co-inventor of the Method for Monolithically Integrating Silicon Carbide Microelectromechanical Devices with Electronic Circuitry, U.S. Patent No. 7,170,141 (Jan.
+Dr. Li is the co-inventor of “Method for Monolithically Integrating Silicon Carbide Microelectromechanical Devices with Electronic Circuitry,” U.S. Patent Nos.
+7,170,141 (Jan.
 30, 2007) 7,615,788 (Nov.
 10, 2009).